mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 ### 3.4.2.
 Installing a bootloader (optional)

-In principle, the instructions above make having a bootloader at all pretty redundant.
-You can also always tinker with command line arguments using the UEFI Shell, which can be either already installed on the machine you are booting on or copied in the ESP under `\EFI\Shellx64.efi`.
+In principle, the instructions above make having a bootloader at all somewhat redundant.
+With UEFI, you can also always tinker with command line arguments using the UEFI Shell, which can be either already installed on the machine you are booting on or copied in the ESP under `\EFI\Shellx64.efi`.

-In case you want to install a bootloader, change the `fallback_uki` argument to a different path (i.e. `/boot/efi/EFI/Linux/arch-linux-lts.efi`) and then just follow [Arch Wiki's instructions on how to set up `systemd-boot`](https://wiki.archlinux.org/title/Systemd-boot).
-Ensure that `bootctl install` copies the bootloader to `\EFI\BOOT\Bootx64.efi`, or it will not get picked up by the UEFI firmware automatically.
+In case you want to install a bootloader, change the `fallback_uki` argument to a different path (i.e. `/boot/efi/EFI/Linux/arch-linux-lts.efi`) and then just follow [Arch Wiki's instructions on how to set up `systemd-boot`](https://wiki.archlinux.org/title/Systemd-boot) (or `rEFInd`, or `GRUB`, or whatever you like).

+If you opt for `systemd-boot`, ensure that `bootctl install` copies the bootloader to `\EFI\BOOT\Bootx64.efi`, or it will not get picked up by the UEFI firmware automatically.

 ## 3.5.
 Unmounting the filesystems

 Before attempting to boot the system, remember to unmount all filesystems and close the LUKS container.
-After ensuring you followed all steps correctly, exit the chroot, and then:
+After ensuring you followed all the steps above correctly, exit the chroot, and then:

 ```
 [root@chroot /]# exit
-$ sudo umount -l /tmp/mnt/{dev,sys,proc,run} # this prevents issues with busy mounts
+$ sudo umount -l /tmp/mnt/{dev,sys,proc,run} # the `-l` flag prevents issues with busy mounts
 ```

 If you used LUKS: